Feast of the Sacred Heart: History

 The Mass prayers and readings approved on that occasion were replaced with new texts in 1929, and the lectionary published to accompany the 1970 Roman Missal provides three sets of readings, one for each year of the festive three-year liturgical cycle.

 Priests may use this Mass, celebrated with white vestments, as a Votive Mass on other days also, especially on the first Friday of each month (unless falling on a day of higher rank).
 On this first Fridays it is also common to hold an Eucharistic adoration for a few hours (see First Friday devotion).

 In Austria and South Tyrol, the so-called Sacred Heart Sunday, that is the Sunday after the Feast of the Sacred Heart, is also celebrated.
 Numerous processions take place on this day.
 Sacred Heart Fires are lit in the Bozen (Bolzano) area of Italy, among others.

 Since 2002, the Solemnity of the Sacred Heart of Jesus is also a special day of prayer for the sanctification of priests.
 In 2009, the feast marked the beginning of a "Year for Priests".

-Dates
+The Feast of the Immaculate Heart of Mary immediately follows on Saturday.